Milwaukee-Bugs-NTUA/DataBasics/README.md

 ## Installation Process

-A detailed guide for the installation and testing of our platfom can be found on the `INSTALLATION.md` file
+A detailed guide for the installation and testing of our platfom can be found inside the `INSTALLATION.md` file

 ## Technologies used